 • Easily scalable

-• Part of the LAMP stack (Linux, Apache, MySQL and PHP)
+• Part of the LAMP stack (Linux, Apache, MySQL, and PHP)

-• SQL query language
+• Query language SQL

-• Can be combined with NoSQL databases
+• Allows combination with NoSQL databases

-• High availability and reliability
+• High availability and fault tolerance

 Was this article helpful?